wallarm/product-documentation/docs/4.6/fast/en/dsl/points/principles.md

         `HEADER_.*_value`.

-    > #### Info:: Surrounding points with symbols
+    !!! info "Surrounding points with symbols"
-    > YAML syntax defines the difference between using various symbols to surround points.
+        YAML syntax defines the difference between using various symbols to surround points.
 To get detailed information, proceed to this [link][link-yaml].

 *   Points divided with the `,` symbol and surrounded by the `[` and the `]` symbols are treated as an array of points.